NVSL/CSE141pp-Tool-Moneta/moneta/README.md

 **Block Size (Bytes):** The size of each cache line in bytes.
 (Default: 64 Bytes)

-**Lines to Output:** The maximum number of memory accesses to record to the HDF5 file. **Warning: Larger numbers will take longer to run and can potentially crash the kernel.** If this happens, lower the Lines of Output and, if possible, modify the executable accordingly to reduce iterations and execution time.
+**Max Accesses:** The maximum number of memory accesses to record to the HDF5 file. **Warning: Larger numbers will take longer to run and can potentially crash the kernel.** If this happens, lower Max Accesses and, if possible, modify the executable accordingly to reduce iterations and execution time.
 (Default: 10,000,000)

 **Working Directory (Optional):** The directory that the exectuable program will run in.
 If nothing is inputted, it will default to the current directory (Default: `~/work/moneta`)